euroargodev/VirtualFleet/docs/index.rst

 ===========================
 |lifecycle| |License|  |Gitter|

-**virtualargofleet** is a python library dedicated to compute and analyse trajectory simulations of virtual Argo floats.
+**VirtualFleet** is a python library dedicated to compute and analyse trajectory simulations of virtual Argo floats.

 Documentation
 ^^^^^^^^^^^^^